-'''

-[in] wstring id,

-[in] wstring password,

-'''

-'''

-[in] boolean clearOnSuspend)
+- [in] wstring password, - [in] boolean clearOnSuspend)

-'''

 id The identifier used for the password.
 Must match the identifier used when the encrypted medium was created.

 password The password.

 clearOnSuspend Flag whether to clear the password on VM suspend (due to a suspending host for example).
 The password must be supplied again before the VM can resume.